dgca/next-relay-bridge/README.md

 `getInitialProps` receives an object as its argument, where `context` is the Next.js [context object](https://nextjs.org/docs/api-reference/data-fetching/getInitialProps#context-object), and `preloadQuery` is an async function that you use to preload any queries that you want to pass to your page component.

-`next-relay-bridge` also exports a `SafeSuspense` component that you can use to suspend while data is being fetched on the client.
-Currently, we can't use `React.Suspense` on the server, so this component wraps its children with a `React.Fragment` if on the server, or a `React.Suspense` if on the client.

 ```js
 import { usePreloadedQuery } from "react-relay";
 import { graphql } from "relay-runtime"; //`